Abhijeet1990/Dss_SimPy_RL/README.md

 `CyberPhysicalEnvVisual.py` is the application implementation for the Simpy based and OpenDSS based CyberPhysical combined RL environment.

-[User Documentation](https://github.nrel.gov/pages/asahu/ARM_IRL/) for the DSS-SimPy-RL alongwith the utilization of this RL environment for Adaptive resilience Metric learning using Inverse Reinforcement Learning (ARM_IRL).
+[User Documentation](https://github.com/Abhijeet1990/Dss_SimPy_RL/) for the Dss_SimPy_RL alongwith the utilization of this RL environment for Adaptive resilience Metric learning using Inverse Reinforcement Learning (ARM_IRL).